“All in all, it’s been exciting, a very interesting trip. Has it not?”

 The cast list then continues with Louise Platt as the rather prim and snobbish Army wife, Mrs. Mallory, who softens when Dallas helps her in childbirth – Platt had a very short career and Stagecoach was her biggest picture.

-George Bancroft is solid as the marshal/guard; he had acted in silent Tom Mix Westerns and been a splendid badman Jack Slade in James Cruze’s 1925 silent version of The Pony Express but Stagecoach was his first talkie Western.
+George Bancroft is solid as the marshal/guard; he had acted in silent Tom Mix Westerns and been a splendid badman Jack Slade in James Cruze’s 1925 silent version of The Pony Express but Stagecoach was his first talkie Western (as it was indeed Ford’s).
 The following year he would appear in When the Daltons Rode.

 Donald Meek is excellent as the timid little whiskey salesman, amusingly named Peacock, wearing a deerstalker hat in the West.
 Glaswegian Meek had started on the stage aged 8 with Sir Henry Irving and was well named – he specialized in mousy little men.
 He had had a small part in Barbary Coast in 1935 but Stagecoach was his second (relatively) big part in a Western.
 The month before he featured as the railroad boss in Fox’s Jesse James and suddenly the mouse roared – he was a badman.
 Meek inherits the earth on the stagecoach, and wins plaudits for his courage and tenacity.